kuprel/min-dalle/README.md

 &nbsp;
 [![Join us on Discord](https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white)](https://discord.gg/xBPBXfcFHd)

-This is a fast, minimal implementation of Boris Dayma's [DALL·E Mini](https://github.com/borisdayma/dalle-mini).
+This is a fast, minimal implementation of Boris Dayma's [DALL·E Mega](https://github.com/borisdayma/dalle-mini).
 It has been stripped down for inference and converted to PyTorch.
 The only third party dependencies are numpy, requests, pillow and torch.

-To generate a 3x3 grid of DALL·E Mega images it takes
+It takes
-- **35 seconds** with a P100 in Colab
+- **35 seconds** to generate a 3x3 grid with a P100 in Colab
-- **15 seconds** with an A100 on Replicate
+- **16 seconds** to generate a 4x4 grid with an A100 on Replicate
-- **TBD** with an H100 (@NVIDIA?)
+- **TBD** to generate a 4x4 grid with an H100 (@NVIDIA?)

 The flax model and code for converting it to torch can be found [here](https://github.com/kuprel/min-dalle-flax).